 Hitchhiking is very common in Argentina and Chile and is usually very safe.
 It is also a great way to practice your Spanish and speak to locals.
 I would recommend trying to hitchhike even if there is a bus available as it will save you some money.

-*Note: Some travellers have reported there being very few cars going this route making hitchhiking nearly impossible.
-Although this isn’t what happened to us, an alternative option is to: 1) take a taxi to the Argentinian border, 2) walk the 5 kilometers to the Chilean border, and then 3) get a taxi to Chile Chico (border officials can call one for you.)
+Note: Some travelers have reported there being very few cars going this route making hitchhiking nearly impossible.
+Although this isn’t what happened to us, an alternative option is to: 1) take a taxi to the Argentinian border, 2) walk the 5 kilometers (3.1 miles) to the Chilean border, and then 3) get a taxi to Chile Chico (border officials can call one for you).

 Step 3: Spend a night in Chile Chico

-If you reach Chile Chico early enough in the day you might e able to catch the shuttle to Puerto Rio Tranquilo straight away.
+If you reach Chile Chico early enough in the day you might e able to catch the shuttle to Puerto Rio Tranquilo immediately.
 For us, after an already long journey, we opted to spend one night in Chile Chico enjoying the quaint town and getting ourselves organized.